MedInfo

 The General Assembly elects the officers of IMIA.
 The IMIA Board consists of the President (the Past or the Elect President), Treasurer and Secretary as its officers.
 In addition it has other Vice Presidents for targeted areas: Membership, MedInfo, Services, Special Affairs, Strategic Plan Implementation, and Working Groups.
 With the exception of the President and the Vice President of MedInfo all officers serve a three-year term that can be extended for a second three-year term.
-The President and Vice President are on a two - year term and the Vice President of MedInfo has one 2-year term and elected the year before the next Medinfo meeting so that he/she can be mentored through one MedInfo cycle.
+The President and Vice President are on a two - year term and the Vice President of MedInfo has one 2-year term and is elected the year before the next Medinfo meeting so that he/she can be mentored through one MedInfo cycle.

 MedInfo conferences

 MedInfo was held every 3 years since its inception in 1974, after 2013 it is now held every two years.
 The table below gives an overview of these conferences.